-El Nido is the gem of the Philippines, with mind-blowing scenery matched with a small island town atmosphere it is beyond me why this location is so popular.
+El Nido, Palawan is the gem of the Philippines, with mind-blowing scenery matched with a small island town atmosphere is why this location is so popular.

 SEVEN COMMANDO BEACH

-The rocks in El Nido are incredibly sharp almost all over the region, so wear shoes if you are planning on exploring in caves and on rocks like us.
+The rocks in El Nido are incredibly sharp, Seven Commando Beach was no exception.
+Wear shoes if you are planning on exploring in caves and on rocks like us.

 BIG LAGOON EL NIDO

 Cruising up the lagoon was our first real look at how dramatic the cliffs and landscape was in El Nido.
 The lagoon has a narrow and the boats manage to navigate alongside each other as everyone on board arches their necks checking out the intense cliffs.
 The boat glides across the glassy water, almost crystal as the narrow entrance finally opens up into a giant lagoon.
 The boat did a slow circle in the lagoon letting us take in the sights before heading back out the narrow stretch.